American Beauty (1999 film): Initial

 American Beauty received overwhelming praise upon release, chiefly for Spacey, Mendes and Ball.
 Variety reported that "no other 1999 movie has benefited from such universal raves."
 It was the best-received title at the Toronto International Film Festival (TIFF), where it won the People's Choice award after a ballot of the festival's audiences.
 TIFF's director, Piers Handling, said, "American Beauty was the buzz of the festival, the film most talked-about."

-Review aggregator Rotten Tomatoes reports that 87% of 193 critics gave the film a positive review.
+Review aggregator Rotten Tomatoes reports that 87% of 192 critics gave the film a positive review, with an average rating of 8.7/10.
 The website's critics' consensus reads: "Flawlessly cast and brimming with dark, acid wit, American Beauty is a smart, provocative high point of late '90s mainstream Hollywood film."
 According to Metacritic, which assigned a weighted average score of 84 out of 100 based on 34 critics, the film received "universal acclaim".

 Roger Ebert of the Chicago Sun-Times, who awarded the film four out of four stars, singled Spacey out for successfully portraying a man who "does reckless and foolish things [but who] doesn't deceive himself".
 Kevin Jackson of Sight & Sound said Spacey impressed in ways distinct from his previous performances, the most satisfying aspect being his portrayal of "both sap and hero".